By Christine McGowan, Forest Program Director, Vermont Sustainable Jobs Fund

 Growing a Market for Local Wood

-Jenson acknowledges that volume is a challenging factor in building markets for locally-sourced wood, noting that large volume furniture makers, for example, need to have reliable and consistent supply.
+Jenson acknowledges that volume is a challenging factor in building markets for locally-sourced wood, noting that large volume furniture makers, for example, need to have a reliable and consistent supply.
 Spoken like a true marketer, he sees both the “push” and “pull” side of the equation.
 “On the pull side, we need to talk about increasing consumer awareness so that they are asking for locally-sourced wood, and on the push side, wood product manufacturers need to do a better job sourcing wood from Vermont and using the Vermont brand in their marketing.”

 A survey conducted by the Vermont Sustainable Jobs Fund in 2017 confirms that consumers have a strong affinity to Vermont’s forests, and strong associations between Vermont’s quality wood products and the Vermont brand.
 Perceptions around forests included words like beautiful, peaceful, wildlife, and hiking, while authentic, genuine, local, and unique topped perceptions of wood products made in Vermont.
 These all tie closely back to key attributes of the Vermont brand and, notes Jenson, “the woodworkers, forest trails, and fine wood products that come out of Vermont are part of why people have such positive perceptions of our state.”